October 13, 2006

 Edmond Town Hall — Newtown, Connecticut

 The town hall was all boarded up for the big remodel, a half-century overdue.
 There was to be just one more showing in its theater before the work began, and it was a private screening: the town’s Building & Site Commission, gathering to see the latest concept renderings of what the new town hall would look like, projected against the rickety walls of the old.
-The images showed Fairfield Hills, and the structure until-then known as Bridgeport Hall, sitting right in the center of the oval, where the patients once brought in the harvest from the farm — but the building was reshaped, to fit the town’s needs, now that all the patients were long-gone.
+The images showed Fairfield Hills, and the structure until-then known as Bridgeport Hall, sitting right in the center of the oval, where the patients once brought in the harvest from the farm — but the slides advanced, the building was reshaped to fit the town’s needs, now that all the patients were long-gone.

 All in attendance agreed that the designs looked ready to go; finally, the town’s Fairfield Hills Master Plan, the new life for the old mental hospital, was coming into focus.

 Office of Dr. Robert King — Yale Child Study Center

 Nancy drove her son out to the old collegiate school in New Haven, for the appointment.
 She had briefly talked to Dr. King on the phone before the visit — she knew that he was no quack — but still, she didn’t like the idea of another doctor looking at Adam.
 And she knew where it was headed; Nancy had told Dr. King on the phone that yes, her son did have pronounced OCD, as his father had said.
 But the OCD came along with his Asperger’s syndrome, which (she was quite sure, and who knew her son better?) he absolutely wasn’t going to take any medication for.

 Still, Adam’s father wanted the examination, and she had to cooperate.
 She could console herself that at least Peter wasn’t going to join them for the session.

 * * *